Editor's Note: This story was updated June 30, 2025, with new products and information.

 AXXIS tiltrotatorAMI Attachments

 AMI Attachments offers the AXXIS TR Tiltrotator – powered by Nox.
-Offering a tilt range of 50 degrees in either direction and a compact design, the AXXIS TR is available for excavators ranging from 3 to 27.5 tons.
-It is also compatible with backhoes in 30, 50 and 70 classes.
+Offering a tilt range of 50 degrees in either direction and a compact design, the AXXIS TR is available for excavators ranging from 4 to 25 tons.
+It is also compatible with backhoes.
 It features a fully enclosed helical actuator instead of cylinders for increased and constant holding torque and allows digging of narrower trenches.
 The AXXIS TR is GPS compatible and available with various ergonomic SVAB joystick configurations.
 It also comes in three coupler configurations: pin grab coupler, S-lock coupler and wedge coupler.
 Other features include an oversized worm gear, cast-iron housing and proportional valves.
+The AMI AXXIS TC tilt coupler enables attachment tilt up to 180 degrees for those who only want a tilting function and has a dual-pin locking system for increased safety.
+It is available for excavators up to 45 tons.

 Werk-Brau